 Partner, Ice Miller

 Rich Thrapp is a partner at Ice Miller.
 He was appointed to serve on the Indiana Business Law Survey Commission and elected as its chairman in 2006.
 He was a member of the drafting committee for Indiana's Limited Liability Company Act and served on the drafting committee for the Indiana Nonprofit Corporation Act.
 Thrapp serves on the boards of the Indianapolis Zoo, Indianapolis Cultural Trail, Indiana Bar Foundation and the Oakwood Foundation.
+Thrapp received the Sagamore of the Wabash award in 2016.
 He earned a bachelor’s degree from DePauw University and earned his juris doctor from Indiana University School of Law.
-He and wife Linda reside in Indianapolis.
+He and wife, Linda, reside in Indianapolis.

 Treasurer, Conner Prairie Museum

 CEO & Chairman of the Board (retired), Finish Line

 Alan H. Cohen is the retired CEO and chairman of the board of Finish Line.
 He retired as CEO in 2008 and as chairman of the board in 2010.
 Cohen is currently a member of the board of directors for Duke Realty and the Indianapolis Zoo.
 He also serves as a member of the dean’s advisory council at Indiana University School of Business.
 He was named a Sagamore of the Wabash by former Indiana Gov. Mitch Daniels in 2012.
 Cohen and wife Linda live in Indianapolis.

 Hamilton County Commissioner